- Current projects

 DNR contacts and guidance

-We urge wind project developers to contact the DNR's Office of Energy & Environmental Analysis as early as possible during site selection and throughout project development in order to minimize the potential for impacts on wildlife.
+We urge wind project developers to contact the DNR's Bureau of Energy, Transportation & Environmental Analysis as early as possible during site selection and throughout project development in order to minimize the potential for impacts on wildlife.
 Wind developers should also contact the USFWS Field Office for Wisconsin to evaluate wildlife risks and ways to reduce potential adverse impacts.

 The DNR has developed Guidance for Minimizing Impacts to Natural Resources from Terrestrial Commercial Wind Energy Development to aid in the planning of commercial wind energy facilities.
 Commercial wind installations are those with an installed nameplate capacity greater than 300 kilowatts (kW) and that consists of turbines with a nameplate capacity of more than 100 kW.
 The guidance was developed to help wind project reviewers, planners and owners identify areas that are not suitable for wind development, address potential impacts, and prevent unwanted and avoidable conflicts with area or site-specific natural resource management objectives.
 The guidance is consistent with the more general wind farm guidance published by the U.S. Fish & Wildlife Service (USFWS).